Google Authenticator Alternative 2026 - Push Approve + Autofill

 Migrating from Google Authenticator

-Google Authenticator supports exporting tokens as a QR code (Settings → Transfer accounts → Export).
+Google Authenticator supports exporting tokens as a QR code (Settings, Transfer accounts, Export).
 FactorCat can scan this export QR to import all your tokens at once.
-A step-by-step migration guide will be available at launch.
+See our step-by-step Google Authenticator migration guide for the full walkthrough.

 Ready to switch?